gustavo-shigueo/react_audio_player/README.md

   </ul>
 </ol>

-You will need to put .mp3 files in the `/public/audio` folder
+You will need to put .mp3 files in the `/public/audio` folder *before building*